AnyChart/docs.anychart.com/Maps/Labels.md

 ### Out of region labels

 If it is necessary to show the labels for those tiny regions, it is possible to display labels outside of the them.
-In this case set the X and Y coordinates of a label through the geo data or data set of your map.
+In this case set the X- and Y-coordinates of a label through the geo data or data set of your map.
 Set the "positionMode" property (through the data set or the GeoJSON) to set the correct positioning of the label according to the coordinates set.
 There are three position modes: relative, absolute and offset.
 Setting positionMode as "offset" will lead to considering the "x" coordinate as angle (in grades) and y as the connector length.
 Note that in this mode the distance between the middle point of the region and its labels will not change even when map is being zoomed.

 In the sample below there are some regions with labels set as inside (with middle-coordinates) and others are set as outside in different modes.